-Other routes: This route is one of the many combinations possible of the 8 trekking routes to Matheran.
+Other routes: This route is one of the many combinations possible from the 11 major trekking routes to Matheran.
 You can combine any two depending on your endurance and experience.

 - All the pictures used in this post have been clicked by me or my friends, unless stated otherwise.

 After starting the 3rd Season Of Mountains with the Visapur trek, we had been looking for something exciting and after deliberation, zeroed in on the Garbett point-Matheran- Hashyachi Patti route.
 The total trail length being 28 kms, considerable time was spent in formulating contingency plans and identifying all the possible exit points in the trek and finally one fine July morning, the five of us set out to complete this epic journey in a single day!

 The Gang: Abhishek, Manish, Shardul, Tejas & Me